 Lastly, enterprises can steer traffic to the VM-Series firewalls using Alkira’s intent-based point-and-click policy framework.
 They can send all traffic or only selected traffic to the firewalls based on the 5-tuple match within a given segment.
 There are three actions administrators can take if there is a policy match, ‘Permit the traffic and send it to firewall’, ‘Permit the traffic and not send it to firewall’ or ‘Deny and drop the traffic’.

 Alkira and Palo Alto Networks together unlock the true potential of the cloud and is a win-win solution for customers as they get to deploy an enterprise-grade security firewall in the cloud without compromising on any of the functionality, due to the limitations of the cloud-native constructs.
-Leveraging Alkira network cloud for their deployments, enterprises can achieve speed, simplicity, and elasticity enabling IT teams to more effectively and efficiently meet their business needs across the enterprise
+In using Alkira Cloud Area Networking for their deployments, enterprises can achieve speed, simplicity, and elasticity enabling IT teams to more effectively and efficiently meet their business needs across the enterprise

-For more details, please reach out to us and schedule a demo using the link the below
+For more details, please reach out to us and schedule a demo.